Home / Available CME / Archived UPenn Grand Rounds

 Boceprevir Co-infection

-Mark Sulkowski MD Multiple experimental HCV agents
+Mark Sulkowski, MD Multiple experimental HCV agents

-The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of ViralEd, LLC, the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics.
+The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of ViralEd, Inc., the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications and warnings.

 Back to Top